kaushalthota/Spotify-Trends-Analyzer/README.md

 CSV File: The dataset is stored in a CSV file named spotify_sample_data.csv, which simulates real-world Spotify listening behavior.

-listen_date: Timestamp of the listen

-artist: Name of the artist

-genre: Genre of the track
 Top Artists Analysis: Identifies and visualizes the 10 most played artists.

 Listening Activity by Hour: Shows user listening trends by hour of the day.